syncfusion-content/wpf-docs/wpf/SfDataGrid/Summaries.md

-_Table Summary at the bottom of the Grid_
+Table Summary at the bottom of the Grid
+{:.caption}

 TableSummary has another dependency property Position that displays Table Summary values at Top or Bottom position.
 The following code example illustrates that.